MicrosoftDocs/fabric-docs/docs/extensions/extensibility-backend.md

 #### WriteToLakehouseFile - An Example of Execute Operation

 As part of the LakehouseController, the WriteToLakehouseFile method serves as an example of an Execute operation.
 This operation is used for writing data to storage, particularly to the Lakehouse.
-It is a practical demonstration of how you can execute custom logic within the boilerplate, specifically for data storage tasks.
+It's a practical demonstration of how you can execute custom logic within the boilerplate, specifically for data storage tasks.

 The WriteToLakehouseFile method enables you to interact with Lakehouse storage efficiently, whether it involves creating new files, overwriting existing ones, or writing data to specific file paths.
 By utilizing this method, you can seamlessly manage and manipulate data in the Lakehouse, illustrating the boilerplate's support for custom logic execution in the context of data storage and retrieval.